 Note: We also cover some outpatient drugs and supplies in the Prescription Drugs section in Chapter 3: Benefit Description of this Guide.

-For Senior Advantage members, this Rider is included in the Medical Benefits Chart in the front of the Evidence of Coverage (EOC).
+For Senior Advantage members, we also cover some outpatient drugs and supplies in the Medical Benefits Chart in the front of the EOC and for Part D members, in Chapters 5 and 6.
+This Rider amends the Kaiser Permanente Senior Advantage Evidence of Coverage (EOC) to include additional coverage for Prescription Drugs.
+The information in this Rider only applies to the Prescription Drugs covered under this Rider.

 Description Cost Share

-Self-administered Prescription Drugs

-(member-purchased outpatient drugs at Kaiser Permanente Pharmacies)
+Self-administered Prescription Drugs (member-purchased outpatient drugs at Kaiser Permanente Pharmacies)

 Generic maintenance drugs \$3

 Other Generic drugs \$15

 Brand-name drugs \$50

 Specialty drugs \$200

 Refills through Mail-Order Program (for up to a 90-consecutive-day supply)

 Generic maintenance drugs Two times the above-listed copay

 Other Generic drugs Two times the above-listed copay

 Brand-name drugs Two times the above-listed copay

 Specialty drugs \$200

 Insulin - other generic \$15

 Insulin - brand name \$50

+Annual Prescription Drug Copayment Maximum (on Pharmacy Dispensed Drugs)

+• Member Not applicable

-Well Rx Program drugs Not applicable
+Family Unit Not applicable